dword-design/nuxt-route-meta/README.md

 Adds page meta data to Nuxt route objects at build time.
 <!-- /DESCRIPTION -->

 Nuxt pages have a `meta` property that allows to define metadata.
-These can be accessed in middlewares or inside the page component at runtime.
+These can be accessed in middlewares via `route.meta` at runtime.

 What does not work however is to access the metadata at build time in the routes object itself.
 This is needed when postprocessing routes via [extendRoutes](https://nuxtjs.org/docs/2.x/configuration-glossary/configuration-router) or the [@nuxtjs/sitemap](https://www.npmjs.com/package/@nuxtjs/sitemap) module.
 This module fills this gap by parsing the page files from routes and extracting the meta data from them.
 It is also possible to add additional properties.